telegram-prime/Image-Randomizer/README.md

 ### - Request for a demo key button is located inside the software.

 ## After trial period ended this product is available under several paid subscriptions:
-- License: Starter    - 10'000 randomized images
+- License: Monthly    - 20'000 randomized images
-- License: Advanced   - 20'000 randomized images
+- License: Annual     - 50'000 randomized images
 - License: Permanent  - Lifetime with Unlimited number of randomized imaged.